 The Unexpected Joy of Being Sober was an amazing read and has helped me see the benefits of being sober and helped me stay focused.
 It’s also a great idea to read books like this as it helps me see that I’m not alone with the struggle of alcohol.

-Working with someone else and using EFT is like therapy on speed.
+Working with someone else and using EFT gets you super quick results.
 You get to your root emotions and troubles but because EFT is so powerful, you move through them a lot faster.

 As well as working with a practitioner, I have also started to use EFT daily, especially when something upsets me.